 So…Nate Parker’s movie, “Birth of a Nation” came out, and people are up in arms, but for other reasons.
-Sure, on the sides, people are having a conversation about mythmaking during long fights for liberation and dignity, along with the actions of Nat Turner himself for good and ill (example: Moviebob’s review where his verdict is that the movie…is flawed, but has its moments), but…fucking Nate Parker, man.
+Sure, on the sides, people are having a conversation about mythmaking during long fights for liberation and dignity, along with the actions of Nat Turner himself for good and ill (example: Moviebob’s review where his verdict is that the movie is flawed, but has its moments), but…fucking Nate Parker, man.
 Sure, one can say that being black he is going to be under a lot more scrutiny than others (let’s not pretend that, as of this writing, we are in a world that treats every class, creed and ethnicity equally in cases of sexual assault), but here?
 Nah, what Nate Parker did is not cool, and everyone knows it.
-Even as someone who has long come to terms with, “Ethical consumption” in this current society being a daydream at best, I think that supporting, “Birth of a Nation” to support the idea of dignity for black folk is like buying, “organic” wild rice from Whole Foods knowing the CEO’s opinions on healthcare.
+Even as someone who has long come to terms with, “Ethical consumption” in this current society being a daydream at best, I think that supporting, “Birth of a Nation” to support the idea of dignity for black folk is like buying, “organic” wild rice from Whole Foods and thinking you’re saving the world.

 With that out of the way, it turns out there IS another liberation story that features a black man fighting against the institution of slavery.
 Except this time it features Capoeira, a fighting style best described as, “Dancing, except you are breaking every bone in the other person’s body”.
 That story centers on a man named Besouro, and this is his movie.